JunoNgx/fargerfight/README.md

 is an experimental local multiplayer game for smartphone, in which, both of the players participate with one single device, using one single touch.
 Each of the player uses their respective half of the screen to control their entity to deal damage to and defend against the opponent.

-The game was made before I knew how to use git, hence only the last released version is pushed.
-It was also unprofessionally made, poorly written, confusingly organized, and there is no guaranteed that it would run on recent versions of Love2d.
-Ah yes, the nolstagia of youth.
+The project was completed in early 2014 (which was before I learned git, hence the only the completed codebase was pushed in one single commit in 2019) and is currently published on the [Google Play Store](https://play.google.com/store/apps/details?id=com.junongx.fargerfight).